Loke Yew

-Loke Yew CMG (陆佑 (陸佑, Lio̍k Iū, Luk6 Jau6, Lù Yòu); 1845–1917), born Wong Loke Yew, was a Malayan business magnate of Cantonese descent.
+Loke Yew CMG (陸佑 (Lio̍k Iū, Luk6 Jau6, Lù Yòu); 1845–1917), born Wong Loke Yew, was a Malayan business magnate of Cantonese descent.
 During his lifetime, he played a significant role in the development of Kuala Lumpur and was also one of the founding fathers of Victoria Institution in Kuala Lumpur.

 Early life

-Loke was born of humble parentage in Dongjiang village, Heshan, Guangdong, China, in 1845.
+Loke was born in Dongjiang village, Heshan, Guangdong, China, in 1845.
 He was the only son in a family of four children, and spent his childhood working as a farm hand before he decided to set sail to Malaya to seek his fortune.
 He was only 13 years old then.

 The young Wong dropped his surname Wong upon arriving in Singapore, and changed his middle name to 陸(Lù) and adopted it as his surname as he thought the new name sounded more auspicious.
 His relatives recommended him for his first job at Kwong Man General Store, a provision shop in Market Street and earned $20 a month.
-The young Loke scrimped and managed to save $99 after 4 years of hard work.
-With the money, he started his own provision store called Tong Hing Loong.
-His business gradually grew and Loke left his staff and nephew, Cheong Yoke Choy, in charge of the store while he travelled to northern Malaya, particularly Perak to explore the tin mining business.
+Loke managed to save $99 after four years of hard work.
+With the money, he started his own provision store called Heng Loong.